 The free plan is stripped from some of the features found in the paid subscriptions.
 However, it still helps up-and-coming online projects to steadily grow their audience without blowing a massive budget on an expensive service.

-When your website gains enough momentum, you can easily upgrade your MailChimp subscription and boost your marketing capabilities sky-high.
+When your WordPress site gains enough momentum, you can easily upgrade your MailChimp subscription and boost your marketing capabilities sky-high.

 MailChimp Essential Features